byterubpay/byterub-site/_posts/2017-10-22-overview-and-logs-for-the-dev-meeting-held-on-2017-10-22.md

 ---
 layout: post
 title: Overview and Logs for the Dev Meeting Held on 2017-10-22
-summary: Discussion of open PRs and issues, MoneroIdent, Kovri & TOR, v0.11.0.1 (point) release, dedicated Monero hardware wallet, and miscellaneous
+summary: Discussion of open PRs and issues, ByteRubIdent, Kovri & TOR, v0.11.0.1 (point) release, dedicated ByteRub hardware wallet, and miscellaneous
 tags: [dev diaries, core, crypto]
 author: dEBRUYNE / fluffypony
 ---

 # Overview

-An overview can be found on [MoneroBase](https://monerobase.com/wiki/DevMeeting_2017-10-22).
+An overview can be found on [ByteRubBase](https://monerobase.com/wiki/DevMeeting_2017-10-22).

 # Logs